Coronal-Halo/Haptic-Pen-Research-Project/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to run the program

 * This installation tutorial is for Windows.
 For Mac OS X please refer to [this website](http://frankfineis.github.io/blog/2016/03/13/install_opencv.html)
 * Install Anaconda from https://www.anaconda.com/